tj/connect-redis/readme.md

 #### How do I handle lost connections to Redis?

-By default, the [`redis`][1] client will [auto-reconnect](https://github.com/mranney/node_redis#overloading) on lost connections.
+By default, the Redis client will [auto-reconnect](https://github.com/mranney/node_redis#overloading) on lost connections.
 But requests may come in during that time.
 In Express, one way you can handle this scenario is including a "session check":

 ```js
 app.use(session(/* setup session here */))